 Loss Of Muscle Mass

 There’s more to the weight loss equation than burning calories.
 Calories in and out need to be balanced.
-As you get older, the body tends to be less efficient at processing food which means you probably need less to meet your daily energy needs.
+As you get older, the body tends to be less efficient at processing food which means you probably need less energy to meet your daily energy needs.
 If you don’t reduce your calorie intake to match your slower metabolism, you’ll gain weight.

 Less Active Lifestyle